carbon-language/carbon-lang/docs/design/interoperability/type_mapping.md

 necessary changes to the representation and layout are unlikely to be an unacceptable overhead.

-This strategy should be available for essentially all containers and copyable vocabulary types in the C++ STL, Abseil, and any other sufficiently widely used libraries.
+This strategy should be available for essentially all containers and copiable vocabulary types in the C++ STL, Abseil, and any other sufficiently widely used libraries.